flass/pantagruel/INSTALL.md

 sudo apt install docker.io
 ```

-Then, assuming you are sitll in the parent folder where you initially created the sub-folder `pantagruel_pipeline/`, run:
+Then, assuming you are still in the parent folder where you initially created the sub-folder `pantagruel_pipeline/`, run:

 ```sh
 docker build -t pantagruel pantagruel_pipeline/pantagruel/pantagruel/etc
 ```

 This should create a Docker image that will be stored on your server.
 That's it!
-Now to run the pipeline, you will only need to call the pipeline through this container, by mounting the container where you the scripts are present on your machine:
+Now, to run the pipeline, you will only need to call the pipeline through this container, by mounting the container where you the scripts are present on your machine:
 ```sh
 docker run -v $PWD:$PWD -w $PWD pantagruel pantagruel_pipeline/pantagruel/pantagruel
 ```